lanl/benchmarks/doc/sphinx/09_Microbenchmarks/M5_DGEMM/DGEMM.rst

 Example Results
 ===============

-Results from Branson are provided on the following systems:
+Results from DGEMM are provided on the following systems:

 * Crossroads (see :ref:`GlobalSystemATS3`)